martinResearch/PySparseLP/readme.md

 * [Joptimize](http://www.joptimizer.com/linearProgramming.html) implemented in Java.
 Appache licence
 * [PCx](http://pages.cs.wisc.edu/~swright/PCx/) PCx is an interior-point predictor-corrector linear programming package.
 Code available here https://github.com/lpoo/PCx.
 Free but to public domain.
 Binaries provided for Linux only.
 * [DSDP](http://www.mcs.anl.gov/hs/software/DSDP/) solve semi-definite programs, which are more general than linear programs.
 It uses the sparsity of the problem and might still be competitive to solve sparse linear programs.
 Can be called from python through [cvxopt](http://cvxopt.org/)ms.
+* [ABIP-LP](https://github.com/leavesgrp/ABIP-LP) Interior point method that uses ADMM to solve the inner problem in order to scale to large problems describes in [12].
+C++ and Matlab interfaces only.

 # References